 - Deliberately setting up a person to fail (6%).

-What This Means: While the survey highlights widespread blame culture, employees may benefit from taking proactive steps to protect themselves and build a healthier workplace culture.
+What this means: While the survey highlights widespread blame culture, employees may benefit from taking proactive steps to protect themselves and build a healthier workplace culture.
 Strategies such as maintaining clear communication, documenting contributions, and fostering strong professional relationships can help mitigate workplace blame-shifting.

 Why People Throw Colleagues Under the Bus